How much does a pool cleaner cost?Find a pool cleaner now!

 Before you hire a pool cleaner, you should do some research on typical pool cleaning costs.
 That way, you can set a budget for your pool cleaning service with no surprises!

-How much do pool cleaners charge?
-Expect to pay between $120 to $270, but your pool cleaner might charge more or less.
+How much does it cost to clean a pool?
+Expect to pay between £20 to £100, but your pool cleaner might charge more or less.
 The cost of pool cleaning depends on where you live, how dirty your pool is, and how long it’s likely to take.
-This guide will discuss everything you need to know about pool cleaning costs in the US, based on our data from pool cleaners.
+This guide will discuss everything you need to know about pool cleaning costs in the UK, based on our data from pool cleaners.

 Pool service costs depend on your type of pool and how much work is involved.
 We’ve reviewed all recent pool cleaning tasks in the marketplace to give you cost estimates for each.

 Deep cleaning (addressing major chemical imbalance)

 Pool cleaning + refill

 |See also: How much does pool installation cost?